H2Ceramic cooling

-H_{2}Ceramic cooling (also called H_{2}C or Hot-to-Cold) is a computer cooling product offered as an option in Dell's XPS gaming systems, advertised specifically as facilitating CPU overclocking.
+H_{2}Ceramic cooling (also called H_{2}C or Hot-to-Cold) is a computer cooling product offered as an option in some of Dell's XPS desktop computers, advertised specifically as facilitating CPU overclocking.
 H_{2}C is a two-stage Liquid/Thermoelectric (TEC) hybrid cooling system that combines a liquid-to-air heat exchanger (much like a liquid radiator), a thermoelectric fluid chiller, and control circuitry to optimize CPU cooling with minimal power.

 The components are delivered as a single unit designed to last a minimum of 5 years without service or liquid refilling.
 The XPS 710 H_{2}C and Dell XPS 720 H_{2}C featured a design where all components were mounted in a single plastic chassis and which only cooled the CPU.
 This design only matched motherboards with a very specific CPU socket location.
 It was later replaced by a new and more flexible design featuring a separate pump unit which made it much easier to fit a broader range of motherboards with different CPU socket locations.
 The new design allowed the unit to cool the motherboard chipset as well.